jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //
 ==== The problem with the current definitions
 @fig-referenceframes visually represents the algebra that goes on in the backend - the logic and calculations - of the respective software that will be discussed.
 At present, one key problem is the report of the convention #mcite(("Dickerson1989Cambridge"), biblio) basing the definitions off of the HELIB software, a tool and its publication that have been lost to the annals of science.
-This is quite the problem because the way basisframes were defined had to follow the reasoning of the authors that designed HELIB.
+//This is quite the problem because the way basisframes were defined had to follow the reasoning of the authors that designed HELIB.
+To impose the definition set of the authors that designed HELIB would require information should remain publicly available to this day.
+//Seeing as basisframes had to be defined by following the reasoning of the authors that designed HELIB, the problem quickly becomes apparent.
 The point made in the previous paragraph (iii) lacks substance, because definitions were based on tradition and not on objective matters.
 For a reference system to be an objective way of quantification, it must not be biased and yet the report dictates the orientation and location of an arbitrary orthonormal basis.
 It is stated that the x-axis needs to be pointed into the major groove, the y-axis towards the backbone and the z-axis is the cross product of this plane.

 For instance with Curves+ (@fig-referenceframes A.), the basisframe is decided by the orientation of the glycosidic bond of the nucleotides.
 A normal vector $accent(v_z, arrow)$ is produced from $accent(j_1, arrow)$ #sub("(N1"+$arrow$+"C1')") $times accent(j_2, arrow) #sub("(N1"+$arrow$+"C2)")$